 Learn how to make the Yellow Brick Road quilt pattern and get inspired by these adorable free yellow brick road quilt patterns.

-If you are searching for your yellow brick road to the quilter’s world this post is for you.
-We’ll be talking about the Yellow Brick Road pattern.
+If you are searching for your yellow brick road to the quilterโs world this post is for you.
+Weโll be talking about the Yellow Brick Road pattern.

-The Yellow brick road quilt pattern is a simple pattern that comes together quickly and is incredibly easy to customize.
+The Yellow brick road quilt pattern is a traditional quilt pattern that comes together quickly and is incredibly easy to customize.
 Sewing together simple rectangular pieces is the perfect practice for your sewing skills, especially if you are a beginner.
-Its simple design makes it perfect for using precuts (fat quarter bundles work great) or playing with scraps.

 What is a Yellow Brick Road Quilt?